laktak/rsyncy/README.md

 Files to scan/check<br>- percentage completed<br>- (number of files)<br>- spinner | `scan 46% (2410)\`

 The spinner indicates that rsync is still checking if files need to be updated.
 Until this process completes the progress bar may decrease as new files are found.

-## Limitations

-Interactive ssh questions (host key, password) are happening outside of the piped content.
-That means that rsyncy does not know that ssh is waiting for input and will draw the status bar over it.
-If you have an idea on how to handle this case please let me know.

-Workaround: connect once to your server via ssh to add it to the known_hosts file.

 ## Installation